 Jean's third album, Girls, Good & Otherwise, received a 2012 Texas Music Award for Artistic Excellence, and her previous releases, Breathe (2006) and Lucky (2003), also received their share of accolades.
 Third Coast Music wrote, "There's no mistaking that marvelous voice, but if that alone gives her a decided advantage in the massed ranks of Austin's Girls with Guitars, she piles it on by writing songs that are extraordinarily distinctive... she writes poetry that can be sung."
 From 2013-2020, Jean was immensely proud to volunteer with Jail Guitar Doors and has taught guitar and songwriting to hundreds of incarcerated men and women at the Travis County Correctional Complex.

 In 2013, Jean scratched the itch to paint.
 A self-taught abstract artist, Jean paints primarily with acrylics, inks, copper, and resin.
 She is wildly interested in the perfect imperfection of curves implied by nature, as well as the lines imposed upon nature by people.
 Jean also works in concrete and is best known for her hand-cast, one-of-a-kind concrete bowls that are gracefully utilitarian and ruggedly decorative.
-Her paintings are now in seven private collections across the country, and her concrete bowls can be found in over 100 homes in Austin.
+Her paintings are now in several private collections across the country, and her concrete bowls can be found in over 100 homes in Austin.

 Most recently, Jean has turned her attention to fiction.
-She is the proud 2021 Writers' League of Texas Bess Whitehead Scott Fellow in Creative Writing.
+She was the proud 2021 Writers' League of Texas Bess Whitehead Scott Fellow in Creative Writing.
 Her stories have been published in Everyday Fiction (July 2021), Los Angeles Review (June 2021), The Normal School (December 2020), and Orca: A Literary Journal (Winter 2020).
 She is currently working on a novel set 25 years in the future in a permanently-flooded New Orleans where urban rat farming is "not exactly legal, but not exactly not."
 A graduate of Duke University, Jean lives with her partner and their peckish but beautiful "schnusky" in south Austin.